bitbank2/ArmbianIO/README.md

 allows for boards with additional GPIOs such as the Orange Pi Zero which has two more usable pins on its TTY header.

+NB: ArmbianIO requires Armbian with a mainline (4.x) kernel.
+Older versions don't have the unique board identifier (/run/machine.id)

 Features
 --------
 - Will support all SBCs supported by Armbian (soon)